-Discovery & exploratory research
+Discovery & Exploratory Research

 “Eisai strongly identifies with GARDP’s efforts to discover novel antibiotics to treat drug-resistant infections, which have become a threat to humans.
 We are pleased to provide our compound library for screening.
 We hope new medicines will be discovered through this partnership to realize a world in which lives are no longer lost to drug-resistant bacteria.”

 “The world needs global cooperative action to prevent a post-antibiotic era.
-This work, instigated by GARDP, is an active respone to this urgent global demand that connects Institut Pasteur Korea’s resource with the technology of global pharmaceutical companies.”
+This work, instigated by GARDP, is an active response to this urgent global demand that connects Institut Pasteur Korea’s resource with the technology of global pharmaceutical companies.”

 – Dr Wangshick Ryu, CEO of Institut Pasteur Korea